What You Need to Know About Solar Energy Installation Manager

 - Residential Field Manager

-- Solar Energy Project Manager
+- Solar Energy Installation Manager

 The states with the most job growth for Solar Energy Installation Manager are Utah, Arizona, and Colorado.
 Watch out if you plan on working in Maine, Alaska, or Kentucky.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Solar Energy Installation Managers is somewhere between $41,820 and $105,720.
+The salary for Solar Energy Installation Managers ranges between about $41,820 and $105,720 a year.

 Solar Energy Installation Managers who work in Alaska, Illinois, or Hawaii, make the highest salaries.